aarondwi/together/README.md

 7. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
 8. Non-context and context variant available. (for timeout-based, hedge-requests, etc)
 9. Separating submitting and waiting results, to allow fire-and-forget cases.
+10. Submit `Many` idiom, to directly put bunch of params with single lock.

 ## Usages